eirikg/no.javatime.inplace/README.md

 The build uses [Tycho](http://www.eclipse.org/tycho/).

-To launch a complete build, select:
+To launch a complete build; from the parent pom file in project `packaging/no.javatime.inplace.parent` select:
 ```
 Run As | Maven build...; and Run the goal; clean package
 ```
-from the parent pom file in project `packaging/no.javatime.inplace.parent`.

 After a build, the local update site can be found in: `packaging/no.javatime.inplace.p2/target/repository`.